 |Superior Watersports||Snorkeling Tour Operator||(242) 373-7863||2.3 mi.
 East of Central Freeport|

-For more information about snorkeling, including suggestions and helpful tips for beginners and "pros" read our extensive guide to snorkeling in the Caribbean.
+To learn more about snorkeling, including tips and suggestions for beginners and "pros" read our extensive Caribbean snorkeling article.

 Snorkeling is a top sport in the Bahamas, and with so many opportunities to get out and see local marine life when you visit Grand Bahama, you'll definitely want to plan to spend some of your vacation time donning a mask and fins.